 Dubai is a city of excess, and nowhere is this more obvious than at the lavish iftars held in five-star hotels over Ramadan.

 Iftar is traditionally the meal eaten by Muslims after sunset during the Holy Month.
 But in Dubai, it’s more akin to a binge session.
 Anyone can enjoy these all-you-can-eat affairs, whether you’ve been fasting or not.
-People pile their plates with “delectable Arabic-inspired dishes”.
-Inevitably, a whole lot goes to waste.
-There’s very little that separates this kind of “iftar” from a Friday brunch (except for the absence of alcohol).
+In fact, there’s very little that separates this kind of “iftar” from a Friday brunch (except for the absence of alcohol).

 Which is why I was excited to sign up for the Old Dubai Iftar Walk with Unseen Trails.
 Every Ramadan, the tour company organises a five-hour walk through Naif, one of Dubai’s oldest neighbourhoods, It culminates in a communal iftar on the street, organised by a local mosque.
 Nothing flashy.
 Just the real, humble spirit of Ramadan.